sefinek24/Sefinek-Blocklist-Collection/lists/other/Modified lists.md

 - 🗑️ **Removed:**
   1. `arc.msn.com` - This subdomain has been removed from the list as it is necessary to receive benefits from [Xbox Game Pass](https://www.xbox.com/en-US/xbox-game-pass).
   2. `widget.trustpilot.com` - The subdomain is responsible for displaying the [trustpilot.com](https://www.trustpilot.com) widget.
 This widget is not an advertisement and can be useful in determining whether a particular website is trustworthy (e.g., an online store) based on user reviews.
 The majority of companies use Trustpilot to enhance their customer trust.
+  3. `obs.line-scdn.net` - This subdomain is utilized by [LINE](https://line.me).
+Blocking this subdomain may result in issues with the display or use of stickers in the chat, particularly in the PC version of the application.

 ## DandelionSprout/adfilt
 #### 1. [[Modified version](https://blocklist.sefinek.net/generated/0.0.0.0/ads/DandelionSprout.GameConsoleAdblockList.txt)] • https://raw.githubusercontent.com/DandelionSprout/adfilt/master/GameConsoleAdblockList.txt